Policy & Basic Approach

 Enhancing risk management Reduce risk by strengthening the risk management structure and steadily implementing risk management processes and controlling risk.
 Every year

-• Record of Risk Management Committee meetings: FY2023 / 8 meetings held, and as of the end of July FY2024 / 2 meetings held.
+• Record of Risk Management Committee meetings: FY2024 / 4 meetings held.

 Enabling the group's values to take root within the group Share the Corporate Philosophy, the group's action declaration, code of conduct, sustainability policy and other policies.
 Develop employee awareness of them and ensure they are implemented.
 Every year